KyleM157/jettywatch/index.markdown

 | 17:15  | L      |          0.61 |
 | 23:37  | H      |          3.66 |

 Finally a break from the flat spell.
-We are once again getting a fairly steep angled wind-swell, but it is at least in our swell window.
+We are once again getting a fairly steep angled south wind-swell, but it is at least expected to wrap into our swell window.
 Don't have high expectations, but there's a pretty good probablility of surfable waves.
-Wind is cross-offshore, but should be fairly light near shore and shouldn't add too much texture.
+Wind is cross-offshore, but should be fairly light and shouldn't add too much texture.
 Surf should be largest in the AM which aligns well with the low tide.

 I'd expect waves to be in the waist+ range with stomach high sets possible.